VET Teacher Qualifications and Competency

 - Annual professional development including assessment activities and workshops.

-The VET Teacher Qualifications and Competency Policy will be implemented throughout the University through completion and collection of appropriate forms as listed in this Policy.
+The VET Teacher Qualifications and Competency Procedure will be implemented throughout the University through completion and collection of appropriate forms as listed in this procedure.

-Quality Services will meet with key stakeholders to discuss this Policy and its requirements.
+Director of VET Operations will meet with key stakeholders to discuss this procedure and its requirements.